 Global Norms and Violence Against Women in Ethiopia

-InfoStart date: 1 August, 2019 End date: 31 July, 2023 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 18-10-DIIS Countries: Ethiopia Thematic areas: Gender equality, State building, governance and civil society, Lead institution: Danish Institute for International Studies (DIIS), Natural Resources and Development, Denmark Partner institutions: Addis Ababa University (AAU), Ethiopia The Peace and Development Center (PCD), Ethiopia Project website: go to website Project coordinator: Lars Engberg-Pedersen Total grant: 8,383,912 DKK
+InfoStart date: 1 August, 2019 End date: 31 July, 2023 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 18-10-DIIS Countries: Ethiopia Thematic areas: Gender equality, State building, governance and civil society, Lead institution: Danish Institute for International Studies (DIIS), Natural Resources and Development, Denmark Partner institutions: The Peace and Development Center (PCD), Ethiopia Project website: go to website (the site might be inactive) Project coordinator: Lars Engberg-Pedersen Total grant: 8,383,912 DKK

 This project (GLOW) studies the role of global norms in development.
 It does so through a case study of the global norm on the elimination of violence against women (VAW) in Ethiopia.
 The norm was originally phrased in the Convention on the Elimination of All Forms of Discrimination of Women (CEDAW) in 1979 and has been reiterated in two targets (5.2 and 5.3) of the SDG 5 on Gender equality and women’s empowerment.